NIFTy-PPL/NIFTy/paper/paper.md

 ## GP

-* Common component of a forward model in imaging is the Gaussian process
+* Common component of a forward model in imaging is the GP
 * highlight need for GP and applications
 * recap GP for structured spaces
   * recap FT GP